Skip to main content

 Biography

-Raphael is a PhD candidate at the Department of War Studies, born in Campinas, Brazil.
-He received his MSc. in International Relations from the Interinstitutional Program San Tiago Dantas (São Paulo State University, Campinas State University and PUC-SP) in 2015; and received his bachelor’s degree in International Relations from São Paulo State University in 2012.
+Raphael is a PhD Candidate at the Department of War Studies, born in Campinas, Brazil.
+He received his MPhil in International Relations from the Interinstitutional Program San Tiago Dantas (São Paulo State University, Campinas State University and PUC-SP) in 2015; and received his bachelor’s degree in International Relations from São Paulo State University in 2012.

 He has experience in the Brazilian government in National Defence, Policy Research, and Scenario Planning.
 Raphael worked as a Technical Advisor for National Defence at the Secretary of Strategic Affairs of the Brazilian Presidency (SAE/PR); as a Researcher at the governmental think tank Institute for Applied Economic Research (Ipea); and as a Research Coordinator at the Center for Strategic Studies of the Brazilian Army (CEEEx).

-Raphael also holds a PhD fellowship from Fundação Estudar—a national foundation aiming to support youth leaders to develop their careers and become effective agents of change in Brazil.
-In the past, he had scholarships and research grants from Brazil’s most important research foundations, such as the São Paulo Research Foundation (FAPESP), National Council for Scientific and Technological Development (CNPq), and the Coordination for the Improvement of Higher Education Personnel (CAPES).
+He also holds a PhD scholarship from Fundação Estudar – a national foundation aiming to support youth leaders to develop their careers and become effective agents of change in Brazil.
+In the past, he had scholarships and research grants from Brazil’s most influential research foundations, such as the São Paulo Research Foundation (FAPESP), the National Council for Scientific and Technological Development (CNPQ), and the Coordination for the Improvement of Higher Education Personnel (CAPES).

 Research